njtierney/njtierney.github.io/Resources.md

 Step two: [download RStudio](https://www.rstudio.com/products/rstudio/download2/).
 RStudio has invested a lot of time and money to make using R much, much easier.
 It's also free!

+Step three: [Read R for Data Science](http://r4ds.had.co.nz/).
+This is a great guide written by Hadley Wickham, a prolific R programmer who has had fantastic positive impact on the landscape of R packages and practices.
+It introduces the principles of the [`tidyverse`](http://tidyverse.org/) - a set of R packages taht play really well together.
+They cover tools to data reading in/out, data manipulation, data visualisation, and tools for performing and summarising models.

 If you are having problems with getting R or RStudio, check out [this guide](https://github.com/fawda123/swmp_installR/blob/master/R_install_guide.pdf), from [this guy](https://beckmw.wordpress.com/2014/09/28/back-to-square-one-r-and-rstudio-installation/).
 It covers installing R and RStudio in a little more detail.

 # Learning and Troubleshooting with R